Postdoctoral Research Associate (Fixed Term)

 The University has a responsibility to ensure that all employees are eligible to live and work in the UK.

-We invite applications for a postdoctoral Research Associate position to join the Centre for Pathogen Evolution in the Department of Zoology, located in central Cambridge.
-The appointment will be for a period of two years with a possibility of extension subject to project status and funding, starting as soon as possible.
+We invite applications for a postdoctoral Research Associate position to join the Ancient Antibodies project in the Department of Zoology, located in central Cambridge.
+The appointment will be for a period of 18 months, starting in January 2025.

 Applications are welcome from internal candidates who would like to apply for the role on the basis of a secondment from their current role in the University.